 - Mouth ulcers

-There is no specific treatment for acorn poisoning and the care given to your horse will depend on the number of acorns eaten, and the stage of illness.
+There is no specific treatment for acorn poisoning and the care given to your horse will depend on the number of acorns eaten and the stage of illness.
 Intravenous fluids will help wash out the toxins and prevent further damage to the organs.
-To stop damage in the intestines activated charcoal, mineral oil or paraffin may be administered by your vet.
+To stop damage in the intestines, activated charcoal4, mineral oil or paraffin may be administered by your vet.
 Pain killers may be given if the horse has colic symptoms but encouraging the horse to eat hay and drink water will also help dilute the toxins6.

 What do I do if I suspect acorn poisoning?

-If you suspect your horse may have eaten acorns, leaves or parts of the tree call your vet immediately and they will be able to advise the best course of action for your horse.
+If you have concerns for your horse, call your vet and they’ll be able to advise the best course of action.

 1. Anderson, G. A. et al. (1983).
 Fatal acorn poisoning in the horse: pathologic findings and diagnostic considerations.
 Journal of American Veterinary Medicine.
 182 (10) 1105-1110.